prasanjit101/whishpy/README.md

    - 🎙️ - Ready
    - 🔴 - Recording
    - ⏳ - Processing
+6. You can also press the 'ask AI' button to get assistance from an AI.
+7. Highlight the text you want to get assistance with and press the 'ask AI' button to manipulate the highlighted text.

 #### Click-to-Start/Stop Recording
 1. Click directly on the microphone icon in the menu bar to start recording